Palmyrene invasion of Egypt: Background

 In 269, while Claudius Gothicus, the successor of Emperor Gallienus, was preoccupied with defending the borders of the empire against Germanic invasions, Zenobia took the chance to consolidate her power and authority over the east.
 Roman officials in the East were caught between loyalty to the emperor and Zenobia's increasing demands for allegiance.

-The reason why the queen resorted to using military force to strengthen her authority in the East is unclear; but the refusal of Roman officials to recognize Palmyrene authority has been suggested as a reason.
-So Zenobia's expeditions were intended to maintain Palmyrene dominance.
+The reason the queen resorted to using military force to strengthen her authority in the East is unclear; but the refusal of Roman officials to recognize Palmyrene authority has been suggested.
+Zenobia's expeditions were intended to maintain Palmyrene dominance.
 Another factor may have been the weakness of Roman central authority and its corresponding inability to protect the provinces, which harmed Palmyrene trade and probably convinced Zenobia that the only way to maintain stability and prosperity in the Roman East was direct Palmyrene control over the region.
 Also, Bostra and Egypt received trade which would have otherwise passed through Palmyra, while the Tanukhids near Bostra and the merchants of Alexandria probably attempted to rid themselves of Palmyrene domination, all of which triggered military action from the queen.

 Zenobia had already subjugated Syria, Judea and Arabia Petraea by early 270, sacking the capital of the latter and pacifying the Tanukhid tribes in Hauran who challenged her authority.
 These actions made it clear that Egypt was going to be the queen's next target.